odoo/documentation/ecommerce/shopper_experience/payment_acquirer.rst

 Capture the payment after the delivery
 ======================================
 With this mode, the order is confirmed but the amount is kept on hold.
-Once the delivery processed, you can capture the payment from Odoo.
+Once the delivery processed, you can capture the payment from Twenty20.
 This mode is only available with Authorize.net.

 .. image:: media/payment_capture_mode.png